 - Access information about campus resources

-- Identify information about his or her degree requirements
+- Identify information about their degree requirements

 - Understand prerequisites and course sequences

 - Know how to access information about academic programs